New South Wales Ambulance: Medical Retrieval

 The Medical Retrieval Unit (MRU) (through the Rapid Launch Trauma Centre) are responsible for the coordination and response of NSW Ambulance's Medical Retrieval Teams.
 Each Medical Team consists of a Doctor and a Critical Care Paramedic, who work together to bring the highest level of pre hospital clinical care to patients.
 Medical Teams can perform a number of complex medical procedures beyond the scope of Primary and Intensive Care Paramedics.

 It operates from six bases across NSW, located at Bankstown, Albion Park, Orange, Belmont, Tamworth and Lismore, along with Hume in the Australia Capital Territory.
+Three further Helicopter bases are being planned in Port Macquarie, Moruya, and Wagga Wagga.

 Each Medical Team primarily operates from a specially equipped AgustaWestland AW139 helicopter.
 Two aircraft operate from Bankstown, with one aircraft attached to each of the other bases.
 A third helicopter is operated from Bankstown as a Newborn Emergency Transport Service aircraft.
 Each helicopter aircrew consists of a pilot and a crewman.
 The teams also have access to a numerous specialist vehicles for road based responses, including Ambulances and 4WD response vehicles.
 The helicopters are managed and maintained on a contract basis by Toll (Southern Bases) and Westpac (Northern Bases).

 An additional medical team is based out of Westmead Hospital in Sydney, who are operated by the not for profit organisation CareFlight.
 It operates an Airbus H-145 and respond in conjunction with NSW Ambulance's other medical teams across the state.

 The Air Ambulance Service also conduct long distance inter hospital patient transport, ensuring the continuation high level medical care between hospitals during transit.
 Based at Sydney its operates five Beechcraft Super King Air aircraft.
 Additional Fixed-Wing ambulances also operate in Dubbo and Broken Hill as part of a contract with Royal Flying Doctor Service.
 In January 2024, two Pilatus PC-24 operated by Pel-Air commenced operating.